 This refers to lines in the garment that separates its shape like waistline, neckline, hemline; then there are style lines which are basically seams.
 These lines and their correct placement is very important in the composition of the garment.
 Lines are combined or arranged strategically to create different visual dimensions.

 The two types of design lines are straight lines and curved lines.
 Straight lines can be horizontally placed, vertically placed or diagonally placed.
 A curved line can be almost spherical or gently curved as to look almost like a straight line.
-Curved lines give the appearance/effect of roundness and straight lines that of slimness, though there are exceptions like a horizontal line which can give the look of broadness.
+Curved lines give the appearance/effect of roundness and straight lines that of slimness, though there are exceptions like a horizontal line that can look like broadness.
 Diagonal lines like that of a cross over jacket create an asymmetrical line across the body

 9 Dress details and decorative designs